Homemade Ranch Seasoning Mix

 What’s the difference between buttermilk ranch and regular ranch?

 Buttermilk ranch is made with fresh buttermilk, where as regular ranch is made with 2% or whole milk.

-- Ranch Dressing – combine 2 tbsp seasoning mix with one cup milk and one cup mayo.
+- Ranch Dressing – combine 2 tablespoons seasoning mix with one cup 2% or whole milk and one cup mayo.

-- Buttermilk Ranch Dressing – combine 2 tbsp seasoning mix with one cup buttermilk and one cup mayo.
+- Buttermilk Ranch Dressing – combine 2 tablespoons seasoning mix with one cup buttermilk and one cup mayo.

-- Ranch Dressing without Mayo – combine 2 tbsp seasoning mix with one cup milk, 1/2 cup buttermilk and 1/2 cup sour cream.
+- Ranch Dressing without Mayo – combine 2 tablespoons seasoning mix with one cup milk, 1/2 cup buttermilk and 1/2 cup sour cream.

-- Ranch Dip – combine 2 tbsp seasoning mix with 2 cups sour cream.
+- Ranch Dip – combine 2 tablespoons seasoning mix with 2 cups sour cream.